eigenfoo/old-eigenfoo.github.io/_pages/about.md

 ninja[^1], machine learner, math enthusiast and coffee ~~snob~~ ~~addict~~ lover.
 (I also really like sushi.)

-I believe in understanding every idea I come across, instead of lukewarm-learning just enough to get the next job done.
-I believe that nothing is too difficult to learn, because everything is conceived by normal people like me, not magicked out of the aether.
-I believe in common sense, reasonable decisions and disciplined hard work instead of ~*~following my dreams~*~ and ~*~doing what I love~*~.
-In short, I believe in summitting mountains as much as the next guy - but I also believe that the best way to do that is to not fall into the pothole right in front of you.

 I'm currently a senior at [The Cooper Union](http://cooper.edu/welcome) in New York, studying for a BSE in general engineering.
 I'm also a two-time quantitative research and data science intern at